Updated: January 2021

-Working with recruiters to access more jobs and hiring managers, is essential for your career.
+Working with recruiters to access job openings is essential for your career.
 Recruiters are the gatekeepers for most opportunities.
-In this post we will share tips for working with recruiters to effectively keep your career on track, accessing the hidden job market, and how to leverage recruiter relationships to advance your career.
+However, if you’re like most people, you aren’t receiving callbacks from the recruiters you try to engage.
+In this post we will share tips for working with recruiters to effectively keep your career on track.
+We will also share tips for accessing the hidden job market and how to leverage recruiter relationships to advance your career.

 Why You Need Recruiter Strategy for Your Job Search

 Job search strategy and long-term career planning are incomplete without a robust recruiter strategy.
 All too often, I see my clients make the deadly mistake of neglecting to connect or work with recruiters.
 As a former executive recruiter, seeing how top talent was selected, I can confidently say that recruiters are a necessary part of your job search.
 You don’t have to love them but you do have to work with them to find hidden opportunities.

 The Hidden Job Market – Fact or Fiction?

 The hidden job market consists of jobs that are never posted online or advertised.
 I’ve found it stated in a number of online articles that anywhere from 75-90% of jobs are never advertised.
 Of course, this number is disputed by some authors, stating that the number is nowhere near that.
 Whichever end of the spectrum you buy into, it’s important to know that there are jobs that are never advertised.
 I experienced this first-hand when recruiting executive talent for Fortune 500 companies.